ray-print/rambling-harmonicas-blackjack/readme.md

 * Standard deviation, effect of shoe depth, other probabilities not calculated
 * Split calculations are not optimized

+#### Status
+The project is in beta because of the shoddy state of project organization, so if you are in need of reliable results you should go to the tried-and-true calculators.

+The project's API is usable, but the code needs clean-up.

 ## Project Goals
-* Use testing framework, refactor tests to match best practices, check code coverage, add test cases where applicable
+* Migrate tests to JUnit refactor tests to match best practices, check code coverage, add test cases where applicable
-* Set up tests to run on every commit using some CI tool
 * Refactor program to follow best practices
 * Change code architecture where appropriate, refactor overly long classes/functions
 * Use third-party libraries where appropriate
-* Remove dead/duplicate code
+* Remove dead/duplicate/deprecated code
 * Expose more functionality through the command line(different BJ payback amounts, EV for given hands, etc.)
 * Avoid breaking API changes if possible

 #### Long-term goals
-* Create web front-end, make this available as an API
+* Create web front-end
 * Store results in database to make data more accessible
+* Add capabilities to match other calculators

 ## Contributions
 Yes!
 They are welcome!
 Please let me know what you want to work on.
 The most important thing to do now is to refactor the tests: migrate them to JUnit, remove useless ones, and add unit tests where appropriate.
 Once that is done, then there are scores of TODOs -- just grab one and ping me and refactor away.
 Bug fixes and suggestions for API and documentation improvements are always welcome.
 Also please see the issues list.